 Watch the sunset on Pai Canyon

-Was a bit skeptical about this activity at first but watching the sunset from the canyon was another highlight of my stay in Pai.
+Was a bit skeptical about this activity at first but watching the sunset from the canyon was another highlight of my stay in Pai and in Thailand.
 Check in Google when the sun will set.
 Then head to the canyon which is less than 8km from Pai’s center.
 If you are feeling adventurous and active head there a couple of hours earlier.
 You can spend time hiking through the ridges of the canyon.
 Avoid having flip flops as some parts are a bit steep.
 Then, just sit and enjoy the golden hour.

 Do some Thai food tasting at Pai’s Walking Street Food Market

 From 6 o’clock you’ll see food stalls popping up in Pai’s Walking Street.
 One of your nights in Pai, instead of sitting down at a restaurant, do a night food market tour.
 Buy a few things and share them with a friend or even better, friends, so you all can taste a bit of everything.
 Make sure you control your hunger and walk the whole street before choosing from the three stalls you see first like I did, so that you don’t miss anything you might really want to try.

 There are four waterfalls to visit in Pai.
 Mor Paeng is the closest (9km) and most popular one.
 Pambok is also easy to access but it’s 15km away, followed by Hua Chang and Mae Yen which are for the more adventurous ones.
 You can get an overview of each of them here.

 Lod cave is a large cave with a river running through the heart of its natural limestone system.
 It is 35 km away from Pai so you can either go by motorbike or just book a tour which includes transportation and guide, which is compulsory.
 The guide will take you into the cave on a small bamboo raft pushed along with a bamboo pole.